tanguychenier/Terminal_3DEngine/README.md

 correlation with the Color class.
 - Vertex  class OK: Used to print a specify point used to Camera static orientation in correlation with the Vector + Color class.
-- Matrix  class Coming: Used to print the 4 cartesian points in correlation with the Vertex + Vector + Color class.
+- Matrix  class OK: Used to print the 4 cartesian points in correlation with the Vertex + Vector + Color class.
-- Camera  Class Coming: Used to print about a define point a Cube angle in correlation with Matrix + Vertex + Vector + Color class.
+- Camera  Class OK: Used to print about a define point a Cube angle in correlation with Matrix + Vertex + Vector + Color class.
 - Triangle Class Coming: Used to print a Triangle in correlation with Matrix + Vertex + Vector + Color class.